 - Most studies (89%) evaluated outcomes over 12 months or less, making it difficult to gauge the lasting impact of the interventions.

 - Definitions of "super-utilizers" varied significantly across studies, ranging from patients having more than two ED visits in six months, to patients with more than 25 ED visits in one year.

 Of the eight randomized controlled trials, only three demonstrated significant reductions in emergency department and/or emergency services use; five of the nine quasi-experimental designs showed some positive findings for reducing emergency department and/or emergency services use.

 Implications for Policy and Practice

 Although some of the interventions are promising, weak study designs—including the likelihood of regression to the mean—make it difficult to draw conclusions about effectiveness.
 The lack of high-quality studies in the literature is very concerning given the enthusiasm for these programs in the health care community.
 It is imperative that additional rigorous evaluations be conducted to establish evidence for these programs and to ensure vulnerable populations are not receiving interventions that are ineffective.
-Until additional strong evaluations indicate such effectiveness, health care systems should be cautious about using these types of interventions with their super-utilizer populations.
+Until additional strong evaluations indicate such effectiveness, health care systems should be cautious about using these types of interventions with these unique populations.